Projects in Alliance with ARECMA

-ARECMA and HASER have partnered to implement charitable projects that stimulate equity and quality of life.
+HASER and ARECMA have partnered to implement charitable projects that stimulate equity and quality of life.
 HASER is the 501(c)3 fiscal sponsor of these projects.

 Your donation is federally tax deductible.
 It’s not deductible from your Puerto Rico income tax.
 If you prefer to donate by check, please make it payable to HASER, Inc. and write “ARECMA” in the memo line.

-The Festival de la Pana (Breadfruit Festival) exalts the culinary history of the breadfruit First it was sustenance for enslaved people, and then it became part of the diet of many families in Puerto Rico.
-The Festival is an economic engines that support ARECMA and the community.
+Festival de la Pana (Breadfruit Festival) exalts the culinary history of the breadfruit that first was sustenance for enslaved people, and then became part of the diet of many families in Puerto Rico.
+The Festival is an economic engine that support ARECMA and the community.
 The event provides space for local merchants to sell their products and for cultural activities.

 Summer Camp in La Loma

-The Campamento de Verano en la Loma is For children from the Mariana neighborhood and surrounding communities.
+Campamento de Verano en la Loma is for children from the Mariana neighborhood and surrounding communities.
 It is a safe and healthy environment to share, play, and learn.
 Promotes community work and a sense of belonging in youth.